chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 1. Create a new installation directory for the new version of XL Release (so the existing version is still available in case of problems).
 1. Extract the new XL Release software release into the new installation directory.
 1. Copy the data from the previous XL Release installation directory into the new installation directory.
-1. Start the new version of XL Release.
+1. Start the new version of XL Release interactively so that automatic upgraders can run.

 ## About upgrading